icssc/docs/content/docs/about/antalmanac/merge.md

 enter in courses/exams they've already taken, plan out every quarter at UCI, and create schedules for each term.

 Recently, ICS Student Council developers have made tremendous developments to modernize both apps.
-Additionally, AntAlmanac now warns you if you have a missing Lab or Lecture for a course, and PeterPortal made course and instructor information accessible without leaving the main "roadmap" page.
+Additionally, AntAlmanac now shows when courses aren't offered *before* you click into search results, and PeterPortal has made course and instructor information accessible without leaving the main "roadmap" page.

 ## The Inspiration: A Sum Greater Than its Two Parts